-There are a various types of headaches.
-Tension-type headaches are the most common experienced by teens.
+There are various types of headaches.
+Tension headaches are the most common type experienced by teens.
 They are usually caused by stress, tension, or depression.
 They can also be caused by eye strain and neck or back strain from having poor posture.
 Tension headaches usually cause a mild to moderate ache or pressure in a “band” across the forehead.
-Your teen might have this kind of headache every once in a while or chronically (more than 15 times a month).
+Your teen might have this kind of headache occasionally or chronically (more than 15 times a month).

 Help your teen avoid tension headaches by following these tips:

 - Relax.
 Find ways to work in free time in a busy schedule.
 Manage your stress from family, friends, work, or school.

 - Eat a balanced diet.
 Skipping meals and not eating a nutritious diet can contribute to headaches.

 - Get enough sleep.
 Unplug from electronics and go to bed at a decent time each night.

 - Avoid alcohol and drugs.
 The effects of alcohol and drug use can cause headaches, as well as many other health problems.

 - Exercise your body.
 Physical activity reduces stress and helps you sleep better.
 Your body releases endorphins during exercise.
 These are your body’s natural painkillers.

 - Exercise your eyes.
 Eye strain causes headaches.
 As we spend more time staring at screens, it’s important to give your eyes a break.
 Look away from your screen at least every 20 minutes.

 - Use heat or ice.
 Apply heat, such as a heating pad, or an ice pack (wrapped in a towel) to sore muscles.
 A hot bath or shower may also help.